 Activities: Heart of Key West's designated Historic Seaport District.
 Walk to all old town features, no need for a car.
 Close to Duval St., close to Mallory Square Sunset Celebration, and a few short streets from Historic Seaport (remember it takes 3 to 4 Key West streets to equal the distance of a typical city block).
 Sailing, boating, diving, museums, nightlife.
-Conveniently located to gourmet grocery shopping with excellent wine selection, sushi deli, and butcher.
-Close to shopping, art galleries, and a variety of national and international restaurants, coffee shops.
+Conveniently located to Fausto's Food Palace for gourmet grocery shopping with excellent wine selection, sushi deli, and butcher.
+Close to shopping, art galleries, and a wide variety of outstanding restaurants and coffee shops.
 Close to the beach.

-Area: This estate home is situated on famous Eaton Street, just one block from the docks, in the Key West Historic Seaport Neighborhood.
+Area: This estate home is situated on famous Eaton Street, just one block from the docks of the Key West Historic Seaport.
 This tiny district is where the founding fathers and mothers built the first shipping docks and warehouses, restaurants and grand homes, including this one.
 Today these homes stand as one of the largest and most impressive collection of turn-of-the-century architecture in the U.S.A.
 Today this district includes famous waterfront restaurants and bars, retail stores, museums, fishing and sailing charters, a large variety of historic homes.

 Parking: There is a bricked driveway to the left of the house as you face the front.
 There is room to park more than one car if you park end to end.
 Once you’re here, park your vehicles and enjoy walking or biking everywhere—you'll see more that way.

 Restrictions: 30-day minimum stay.
-Ideal for families and groups to unite, is not suitable for staging loud parties.
+Ideal for families and groups to unite but is not suitable for staging loud parties.
 We do not accept guests less than 25 years of age unless accompanied by a family group or guardian.
 Smoke free house.
+No pets please.